YRSLV/mmix-test/README.md

 The template contains the basic features including user login/logout and a contact page.
 It includes all commonly used configurations that would allow you to focus on adding new features to your application.

+In release 0.2.0 user authorization, registration and password reset were implemented.